Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

                             will count as a include.
 Can be specified multiple times.
 On Windows, use drive letters without backslash ("Y:" or "Y").
 Includes are matched before excludes.
+      --perfdata-regex PERFDATA_REGEX
+                            Only print perfdata keys matching this python regex.
+                            For a list of perfdata keys, have a look at the README and run this plugin.
+Can be specified multiple times.
       -w WARN, --warning WARN
                             Warning threshold, of the form
                             "<number>[unit][method]", where unit is one of